-- If SDK is used, there is no need to check the signature mechanism.
+- If SDK is used, signature is not required.
 Currently, Java, PHP, and C# SDKs have been provided.

 - Interfaces support GET and POST requests, but the StringToSigns of a GET request and a POST request are different.